 A student must be assessed in all areas of suspected disability.
 A student may be identified under the IDEA as a student with multiple disabilities.
-In meeting the criteria for multiple disabilities, a student with multiple disabilities is one who has a combination of disabilities occurring at the same time, and who meets all of the following conditions:
+In meeting the criteria for multiple disabilities, a student with multiple disabilities is one who has a combination of impairments that causes such severe educational needs that they cannot be accommodated in special education programs solely for one of the impairments occurring at the same time, and who meets all of the following conditions:

 - The disabilities are expected to continue indefinitely; and

 - The disabilities severely impair the student's performance in two or more of the following areas:

 - Psychomotor skills;

 - Self-care skills;

-- o Communication:
+- Communication;

 - Social and emotional development; or

 - Cognition.

+- Multiple disabilities does not include deaf-blindness.
+See [DEAF-BLINDNESS].